blofin/blofin-api-docs/index.md

 * `TRANSFER` - Can make funding transfers between different accounts

 <aside class="notice">
 Each API Key can be linked with up to 20 IP addresses.
-API Keys that are not bound to IPs will expire after 90 days.
+API Keys that are not bound to IPs will expire after 90 days of inactivity.
 </aside>

 ## REST Authentication